fikrisharudin20/ASSIGNMENT/PART1.md

 ## Additional Features

-1. For a more user-friendly experience, we had decided on making the movement of the Alien as strings instead of one output, therefore, if the user inputs, (up,up,up,up), the alien will move up four times without the hassle of typing out each input.
+1. For a more user-friendly experience, we had decided on making the movement of the Alien as strings instead of one output, therefore, if the user inputs, (w,w,w,w), the alien will move up four times without the hassle of typing out each input.

 ## Contributions